nanoc/nanoc.app/content/manual.md

 be compiled.
 It can also be a string that contains the `*` wildcard, which matches zero or more characters.
 Additionally, it can be a regular expression.

+A `:rep` argument can be passed to the `#route` call.
+This indicates the name of the representation this rule should apply to.
+This is `:default` by default, which means routing rules apply to the default representation unless specified otherwise.

 The code block should return the routed path for the relevant item.
 The code block can return nil, in which case the item will not be written.